ArafaSE/DeliverooDemo/README.md

 ## How to Integrate it with Jenkins/Docker
 1. Configure Jenkins for a maven project
-2. Configure GIT plugin in jenkins
+2. Configure GIT plugin in jenkins\
-**Enter**  2.1  Go To Manage Plugins –> Filter list of plugins available with ‘Git Plugin’ **Enter**  2.2  Check the Git Plugin and click on the button ‘Install without restart’ **Enter**  2.3  After the installation is done, restart Jenkins **Enter**  2.4  Go to Manage Jenkins –> Configure System, please provide the right Path to Git executable
+  2.1  Go To Manage Plugins –> Filter list of plugins available with ‘Git Plugin’\
+  2.2  Check the Git Plugin and click on the button ‘Install without restart’\
+  2.3  After the installation is done, restart Jenkins\
+  2.4  Go to Manage Jenkins –> Configure System, please provide the right Path to Git executable\
-3. Create Maven Project in Jenkins and build a job from Git Project – Follow below steps **Enter**  3.1 Click on New Items –> Enter Project Name (say GitProject) –> Select Freestyle Project –> Click OK **Enter**  3.2 In Source Code Management, Select ‘Git’ option **Enter**  3.3 Give your Git Repository URL(https://github.com/ArafaSE/DeliverooDemo) **Enter**  3.4 In Build – click on Add build step and choose Invoke top-level Maven targets and pass ‘clean install‘ as Goals.
+3. Create Maven Project in Jenkins and build a job from Git Project – Follow below steps 3.1 Click on New Items –> Enter Project Name (say GitProject) –> Select Freestyle Project –> Click OK\
+  3.2 In Source Code Management, Select ‘Git’ option\
+  3.3 Give your Git Repository URL(https://github.com/ArafaSE/DeliverooDemo)\
+  3.4 In Build – click on Add build step and choose Invoke top-level Maven targets and pass ‘clean install‘ as Goals.\
-**Enter**  3.5 Click on Advanced button and pass POM value as ‘pom.xml‘
+  3.5 Click on Advanced button and pass POM value as ‘pom.xml‘\

 ## Tech stack
 JAVA language